The

-The Law on Culture (2012) defines artisanship (applied arts, traditional decorative arts, national fine arts) as a kind of intangible cultural heritage.
+The Law on Culture (No.506-IVQ of 21 December 2012) defines artisanship as intangible cultural heritage, encompassing applied, traditional, decorative, and national fine arts.
 Works of fine arts (including plaques, pictures, drawings, engravings, stamps, lithographs, patterns, sculptures, original art collections and montage) and works of applied art (carpets and carpet products, gold, platinum, silver, precious stones, copper and clay items, ceramics) are classified as cultural values.

-The Law on Legal Protection of Azerbaijani Folklore Samples (2003) regulates the relations arising in connection with the provision of legal protection, use and protection of national folklore, which is an integral part of the cultural heritage of Azerbaijan, as a particular type of intellectual property.
-It also applies to examples of applied arts and folk crafts, including graphic arts, paintings, series drawings, shadow paintings, forging and carving, sculpture, ceramics, clay, mosaics, metalwork, copper and bronse castings, silkworm breeding, carpet weaving, coppersmithing, jewellery, tanning, embroidery, basket-making, clothes, ornaments, patterns, musical instruments, carpentry, architectural works and other such examples.
+Law on Legal Protection of the Samples of Azerbaijani Folklore (No.460-IIQ of May 16, 2003) also applies to examples of applied arts and folk crafts, including graphic arts, paintings, series drawings, shadow paintings, forging and carving, sculpture, ceramics, clay, mosaics, metalwork, copper and bronze castings, silkworm breeding, carpet weaving, copper smithing, jewellery, tanning, embroidery, basket-making, clothes, ornaments, patterns, musical instruments, carpentry, architectural works and other such examples.

-The Law On Protection and Development of Azerbaijani Carpet Art (2004) regulates the relations arising with the preservation, study, promotion and development of Azerbaijani carpets woven in the historical territory of Azerbaijan and now hand-woven by folk artists, masters and painters.
-It is helpful to note that this law is an exciting and original example of concrete and practical legislation in visual arts and crafts.
+The Law on the Protection and Development of Azerbaijani Carpet Art (No.799-IIGD of December 7, 2004) regulates the relations arising from the preservation, study, promotion, and development of Azerbaijani carpets, which are woven in the historical territory of Azerbaijan and are currently hand-woven by folk artisans, masters, and artists.
+This law is a brilliant example of concrete and practical visual arts and crafts legislation.

 - Type of carpet (pileless and piled carpet);